Giovanni Battista Piranesi: The Views (Vedute)

 A number of the Views are notable for depicting human figures whose poverty, lameness, apparent drunkenness, and other visible flaws appear to echo the decay of the ruins.
 This is consistent with a familiar trope of Renaissance literature, in which the ruins of Rome are lamented as a metaphor for the imperfection and transience of human existence.

 Some of his later work was completed by his children and several pupils.
 Piranesi's son and coadjutor, Francesco, collected and preserved his plates, in which the freer lines of the etching-needle largely supplemented the severity of burin work.
 Twenty-nine folio volumes containing about 2000 prints appeared in Paris (1835–1837).

-The Arch of Septimius Severus is pictured with the Church of Santa Martina and the Colonna di Foca, all situated in the Roman Forum.
+The Arch of Septimius Severus is pictured with the Church of Santi Luca e Martina and the Column of Phocas, all situated in the Roman Forum.

 The late Baroque works of Claude Lorrain, Salvator Rosa, and others had featured romantic and fantastic depictions of ruins; in part as a memento mori or as a reminiscence of a golden age of construction.
 Piranesi also made copies of a number of etchings by Israel Silvestre, whose works he apparently admired.
 Piranesi's reproductions of real and recreated Roman ruins were a strong influence on Neoclassicism.

 One of the main features of Neo-Classicism is the attitude towards nature and the uses of the past.
 Neo-Classicism was prompted by the discoveries at Herculaneum and Pompeii.
-Rediscovery and revaluation of Greece, Egypt, and Gothic was also active as well as the various expeditions of unfamiliar Roman empire.
+Rediscovery and revaluation of the art and architecture of Greece, Egypt, and Gothic continued throughout the century.
 The view of a Golden Age was changing from static to mutable, inspired by Rousseau and Winckelmann in response to the dynamic growth of society.

 The wider perspective on the past created a new way of expression.
 Artists developed a greater self-consciousness in confronting the limited authority of the ancient world, and there was a growing interest in civilizations and the destiny of nations.
 Piranesi was especially interested in the Graeco-Roman debate in the 1760s, between followers of Winckelmann who thought Greek culture and architecture superior to their Roman counterparts, and those who (like Piranesi) believed that the Romans had improved upon their Greek models.
 His free relationship to the past may be summarized in a phrase of his that become a mantra: "col sporcar si trova"; "by messing about, one discovers".

 Throughout his lifetime, Piranesi created numerous prints depicting the Eternal City; these were widely collected by gentlemen on the Grand Tour.
 The Lobkowicz Collections, housed at the Lobkowicz Palace in Prague, contains a group of twenty-six of his engravings.